 There will be restroom access before and after your tour.
 There is no restroom access during your tour so please plan ahead.

 Are face masks required for guests?

-All Northwest Trek staff members will be wearing face coverings.
 You do not need to wear one in your vehicle during your Wild Drive experience.
-However, you will need one to visit the core area of the park or the restrooms either before or after your tour.
+However, you may need one to visit the core area of the park or the restrooms either before or after your tour.
 Masks are required indoors for ALL guests age 5+ in compliance with state health guidelines.
 Learn more.

 May I smoke in my vehicle on the tour?